 Just to remember for each entry in the trace log it contains a Correlation ID.
 A SharePoint administrator can view ULS logs using PowerShell with the correlation ID to track more information about the request.

-Also that entry contains the correlation id and some meaningful error message.
+Also, that entry contains the correlation id and some meaningful error message.

 The correlation ID is exposed when an error page is displayed, and throughout the trace logs.

 The correlation ID is not an error number or code.
 Simply, it’s a GUID (globally unique identifier) that’s automatically generated for every request that the SharePoint server receives.
 It’s unique to each request, not each error.
-However when an error occurs, the error message contains the correlation ID that was valid for the request at the time.
+However, when an error occurs, the error message contains the correlation ID that was valid for the request at the time.

 The correlation ID is meant to be used to help a SharePoint Admin trace what was happening at the time of an error.
 It is only valuable as an interactive tool to help the Admin track down your error.
-An Admin uses the correlation ID as “breadcrumbs” to retrace a requests or processes in the SharePointUnified Logging System (ULS) to find what leads up to and causes a problem.
+An Admin uses the correlation ID as “breadcrumbs” to retrace requests or processes in the SharePointUnified Logging System (ULS) to find what leads up to and causes a problem.

 If SharePoint gets an error that it can’t identify while working on that task, it posts an “Unexpected error has occurred” message and includes the correlation ID.
 The correlation ID can help find out what happened but doesn’t identify what happened.

 - Merge-SPLogFile Correlation ID Cmdlet did not return any records in the log file.
 Check your time range or filters.

 - How to find ULS log details based on correlation id using PowerShell in SharePoint 2016/2013

 - Activate SharePoint Server Publishing Feature programmatically using CSOM